conda-incubator/nvidia-virtual-packages/README.md

 In this example, we have ranked the priority of the variants from most specific to least specific so that users get the most optimized code for their device.
-This example is a bit contrived, and it's probably not good practive to have multiple variants which are compatible with a device.
+This example is a bit contrived, and it's probably not good practice to have multiple variants which are compatible with a device.
 Priority is not needed if only one variant is compatible with every possible compute capability.